 Prairie dog towns are a maze of underground tunnels.
 They can cover hundreds of acres and include a number of family groups called coteries.
-These little creatures are also quite the engineers, as these towns also have built-in drainage in case of heavy rains or flooding and are equipped with small listening chambers just below the surface to allow prairie dogs to hide, yet be near enough to the surface to hear predator movements.
+These furry little friends are also quite the engineers, as these towns also have built-in drainage in case of heavy rains or flooding.
+The towns are also equipped with small listening chambers just below the surface to allow prairie dogs to hide, yet be near enough to the surface to hear predator movements.

 Prairie Dogs are highly social, but their relationships with each other change from season to season.
 In the spring and summer, they are usually relaxed, friendly, and affectionate.
 Fall and winter months can be full of drama - males often become aggressive and fight with each other.

 When prairie dogs from different coteries meet, it can be intense!
 Territorial arguments often take place - they stare at each other, chatter their teeth, flare their tails, and sometimes even fight and chase each other.
-But, they have also been known to help other family groups by warning each other of predators or other signs of danger.
+But, they have also helped other family groups by warning each other of predators or other signs of danger.